...

 How to Get to Hakkōda Onsen

-Important: Please let the ryokan know in advance when to pick you up.
+Important: Please notify the ryokan in advance of your pick-up time.

 Kayano Chaya (萱野茶屋)